vitor-belim/nextjs-dashboard/README.md

 `Vercel` integrates directly with `Node.js` projects, allowing for an easy setup of a Postgres database.

 The `route.ts` filename provides a public server-side endpoint, using the same file-system routing as the routes in Chapter 4.

+### Chapter 7 - Fetching data

+Components can be `async`, allowing the render to happen only when all promises within have been resolved.
+This also creates some problems:
+- Sequential `await` instructions require each data retrieval to end before starting the next one(s).
+- Any slow requests will hold the loading of the entire page.